“The customer experience is the next competitive battleground”. ~ Jerry Gregoire

 Then I moved to Spain.

 I’ll preface my next words by saying that not everything I’ll say is negative (hey, even the police get a few good experiences), but it is true that customer experience (and customer service to start) is not a focus here.
 And I’m sure of this not just from my personal experiences, but from the fact that “Customer Experience” Jobs like Chief Experience Officer or jobs with customer experience in the title (something that I would love) are very few and far between whereas in the US there are many high-level jobs and/or departments focused on this.
 Unfortunately, more often than not here in Spain “the customer is wrong”.
-After almost nine years I’ve gotten used to the service.
+After 12+ years I’ve gotten used to the service.
 It only really hits me that something’s not right when I have family here and something happens to make them shocked at the service.
 That’s when I realize that it’s not normal.
 If only companies could realize the importance of treating customers right and the economic benefits from being nice and making customers happy, one touchpoint and interaction at a time!

 With this site I’ll be sharing personal anecdotes of both good and bad customer service and overall customer experience when it’s more than just a service.
 I truly am passionate about this topic and believe that some day in the future companies here will realize the importance that each interaction at each touchpoint makes with their customers.
+On a positive note I’ve seen that one of the big banks here, BBVA, my current bank, has been publishing in all media that they’ve been awarded a prize for the best mobile banking app by Forrester, my old company.
+Good news.
+The future could be around the corner.